AlexGustafsson/bake/docs/builtins.md

 ## range

-The `range` builtin creates an array representing the specified range.
+The `range` builtin function creates an array representing the specified range.
 It takes two arguments, the inclusive `start` and the exclusive `stop` of the range.

 ```bake
 print(range(1, 5))